UBC-DSCI/introduction-to-datascience-python/source/classification1.md

 hypothetical job classification example, we would likely see that the center of the salary variable is in the tens of thousands, while the center of the years of education variable is in the single digits.
-Although this doesn't affect the
-$K$-nearest neighbor classification algorithm, this large shift can change the outcome of using many other predictive models.
+Although this doesn't affect the K-nearest neighbors classification algorithm, this large shift can change the outcome of using many other predictive models.

 ```{index} standardization; K-nearest neighbors